-- 2017-11-14 Since October have a flux loss up to ~40% in ARM #1.
-Such flux loss depends on the adapter rotator direction and happens at ROT=0 and 15 deg if the instrument is moving from negative positions towards positive ones, and at ROT=-30 and -45 deg when moving in the opposite direction.
+- 2017-11-14 Since October a flux loss up to ~40% happened in ARM #1.
+Such flux loss depends on the rotator direction and happens at ROT=0 and 15 deg if the instrument is moving from negative positions towards positive ones, and at ROT=-30 and -45 deg when moving in the opposite direction.
 The origin of the problem is most probably in some loose optical element within the arm itself.
 The arm will remain anyhow active during the rest of P100 unless it's movement results unreliable.
 An intervention is planned in P101 to replace both Arm 1 and 3.

 - 2017-08-08 As a consequence of a power cut, the focus in Spectrograph 3 has changed: the line spread function has a FWHM ~15km/s narrower than before.

 - 2017-07-04 As of P100, a new KARMA version is available (version 2.7).
 This should be used for the preparation of the KARMA set up files.
 The new KARMA version allows to allocate 2 arms to the same target, one at the Telescope at Science position and the other at the Telescope at Sky position.
 This strategy is useful, for example, if the number of targets is less than 24.
 It has the advantage that the target is observed continuously throughout the whole nodding cycle, thus optimizing the observing time at the telescope.
 If this strategy is used it should be stated in the Readme file